21prompts/holler/PROMPTS.md

 Error playing audio: DOMException: The media resource indicated by the src attribute or assigned media provider object was not suitable.

 Let's ensure we preserve the binary chunks integrity.

+## Prompt 9

+Let's focus on the UI:

+- On mobile, the names are getting cut off.
+- On mobile, the PTT button should be larger.
+- Let's revisit the stylesheet and add light and dark themes.
+- Let's keep the fresh look, but add a bit of skeuomorphism to the design.